Snow is possible in D.C. area on Super Bowl Sunday

 - American — 7 inches; modeling system average: 3 inches; probability of 1 inch: 65 percent; probability of 3 inches: 50 percent

 If the snow materializes, it would become the second year in a row snow fell in Washington on Super Bowl Sunday.
-Last year, a coating to a few inches of very wet snow fell across the region on the morning of Feb.
+Last year, a coating to a few inches of wet snow fell across the region on the morning of Feb.
 7. The flakes were enormous.

 @capitalweather Puking dendrites in Cabin John. pic.twitter.com/Lw7h50azqB— Philip Wiegand (@_WxPhil_) February 7, 2021